bounty-country/bountycountry-python/README.md

 ```

 The Stream Range is a **python generator** so you can iterate over each batch/page of items returned using any loop.
-By default a batch will return 250 items.
+By default a batch will return up to 250 items.

 ```python
 # create generator